leanprover/vscode-lean4/docs/dev.md

 For example, if your terminal was started in `d:\git\leanprover\vscode-lean4` and you get this error then try and start your terminal using an upper case driver letter like this: `D:\git\leanprover\vscode-lean4`.
 Then the build should succeed.
 This is an open [bug in Rollup](https://github.com/rollup/rollup/issues/4439).

+**Tests failing**

+Try wiping your `.elan` folder and start over running all tests in order using `npm run tests`.
+This could fix some things, for example, if you have an incompatible default lean toolchain.
+The bootstrapping test needs to be run first then all other tests should be fine.
+Once you've done this then you can run and debug random tests from VS Code.